 For example, I don’t really care about cables and connectors altering the Frequency response of headphones, but I won’t go full guns blazing against newbies who believe a 20€ cable will make a night and day difference on their 20€ budget IEMs.

 I tend to nudge them towards better gear without all the cable bashing.

 So please audiophiles be nice online, the hobby thanks you.

 Yea, I know it’s really frustrating watching newbies spending money in bullshit without saying something about it, but sometimes it’s better to guide them than bash them.

 Just be most excellent to each other!
 Please.

-So why this mini rant about being nice?
+So why this mini-rant about being nice?

-Bryan Lunduke made a challenge to himself about being nice online for a month, I actually followed his footsteps and I’m doing the same without some of strict rules he implemented.
-I’m trying this challenge mostly for fun, but to be fair I’m already pretty nice online, so I might be cheating a bit.
+Bryan Lunduke made a challenge to himself about being nice online for a month, I actually followed his footsteps and I’m doing the same without some of the strict rules he implemented.
+I’m trying this challenge mostly for fun, but to be fair I’m already pretty nice online so I might be cheating a bit.

 I also dropped from some groups who have very negative people on them, instead of giving a shit about those persons, I’m now enjoying more gaming and other stuff I actually enjoy doing.

 One thing I learned a long time ago is that if people really miss you they will reach out to you.
 Until now no one in those groups reached out so in a way I was right to go out the door.